Don Pablo's

-Don Pablo's was an American chain of Tex-Mex restaurants founded in Lubbock, Texas, in 1985.
+Don Pablo's was an American chain of Tex-Mex restaurants founded in Lubbock, Texas, founded in 1985.
 The menu featured Tex-Mex items, made-from-scratch salsa, tortillas and sauces, and a range of other Mexican specialties.
 At one time, this chain had as many as 120 locations throughout the United States and was the second largest full-service Mexican restaurant chain within the United States during the late 1990s, second only to Chi-Chi's.
 The chain had 34 restaurants in 14 states when it was acquired in 2014 by Food Management Partners.
 By October 2016, the chain was reduced to 12 restaurants in 9 states, 6 restaurants in 4 states by July 2018, 5 restaurants in 3 states by September 2018, and later 3 restaurants in 3 states by November 2018.
 The remaining restaurants in the struggling chain gradually and quietly closed over the next seven months until the last restaurant in Deptford Township, New Jersey, finally closed on June 23, 2019.